andrewbaillie/nlp-with-python/presentation.md

 ### Split train and test set

-To help us train our model `scikit-learn` has a function called `train_test_split`, this allows us to split our dataset into training and test data.
+^ This allows us to split our dataset into training and test data.
 Our data below is being split 80/20, 80% for training, 20% for test.

+To help us train our model `scikit-learn` has a function called `train_test_split`.

 ```python
 training_data, test_data, training_labels, test_labels = train_test_split(